We are Sustainable, Healthy,

 Shipping is about as painless as it could be.
-All bags of Havelock Wool are wrapped and strapped onto a pallet and shipped via national LTL carriers with tracking and lowered to your curb.
+Small orders ship via Fedex.
+Larger orders are shipped on pallets via national LTL carriers with tracking and lowered to your curb.
 To lower cost these carriers use 53′ semi trucks and trailers -just make sure you have access where your road and driveway meet.

 Havelock customers seek out their own installer, handyman or go the DIY route.
 Finding someone to install our materials is just as delicate as finding the right person you trust in your home.
 Fortunately, there are an abundance of installers to churn though as good ones do exist.
 In reality our products install just like others on the market.
 Havelock Wool is a different insulation company with a wildly different fiber and this might be too wild for some who stick to the status quo.

 We have provided this install video for you to see if installation is within your scope of competency.
 If not, please call all of your local installers and ask them for their daily labor rates as we do not have a contracted list of installers.
 You can measure and purchase the wool directly from us and have a handyman or installer do the work.

 Animal welfare is one of many reasons we source our wool from New Zealand.
 Their Animal Welfare Act 1999 governs how animals are treated and is enforced quite strictly.
 See the document here.